Crews rescue man stuck for days after fall in Baltimore park

 Baltimore police Detective Jeremy Silbert said Thursday that a person reported hearing someone yelling in Leakin Park and officers went to the park to check.
 After a 10-minute walk into the park, Silbert says officers found the man in a ravine.
 He told officers that he had been there for four days.

-Fire Department Chief Roman Clark says the man was about 10 to 20 feet down and crews used a basket and ropes to pull him out.
+Fire Department Chief Roman Clark says the man was about 10 to 20 feet (3 to 6 meters) down and crews used a basket and ropes to pull him out.
 Clark says the man was conscious and stable, but he was taken to a trauma center to be safe.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.